 Suwannee Valley Electric Cooperative (SVEC) is a not-for-profit cooperative that provides safe, affordable and reliable electric service to more than 18,000 member-owners in the Florida counties of Columbia, Hamilton, Lafayette and Suwannee.

-From its headquarters in Live Oak, Florida, SVEC maintains over 4,300 miles of electric distribution lines—enough to extend to the farthest reaches of Alaska—and serves an area of about 2,000 square miles (1.28 million acres).
+From its headquarters in Live Oak, Florida, SVEC maintains over 4,000 miles of electric distribution lines—enough to reach the far side of Alaska—and serves an area of about 2,000 square miles (1.28 million acres).

 SVEC’s wholesale power provider is Seminole Electric, one of the largest generation and transmission cooperatives in the nation.